markkimsal/laravel-docker-platform/README.md

   * LARAVEL_HORIZON_WORK_DIR (defaults to /app)
   * LARAVEL_QUEUE_WORK_DIR (defaults to /app)
   * LARAVEL_MIGRATE_COMMAND  (defaults to "/usr/local/bin/php artisan migrate --force")
+  * ENABLE_MIGRATIONS
-  * SKIP_MIGRATIONS
+  * ENABLE_CONFIG_CACHE
-  * SKIP_CONFIG_CACHE
+  * ENABLE_CHANGE_OWNER
   * ENABLE_ARTISAN_SCHEDULE

 # Config cache
 One of the start-up scripts will cache the config with artisan.
-You can skip this step for local development by setting the environment variable `SKIP_CONFIG_CACHE` to any value.
+You can enable this step by setting the environment variable `ENABLE_CONFIG_CACHE` to any value.

 # Running queue:work as a standalone container
 The script `/platform/start-queue` can be used to start artisan `queue:work`